RodrigoPalazon/Milestone-3/README.md

 These are some features I would like to implement in the future;

--	Bookmarked Books – When a user deletes a review, if someone has bookmarked that particular book, it stays on the list and doesn’t get removed.
+-	Bookmarked Books – I would like the add a functionality that allows the user bookmarked other users books, adding the specific marked book to the user profile's page.
 I would also like for the review to be updated if it gets edited.
+-   Admin Control - It would be extremely important if the Administrator could manage the other user's interaction (Edit and Delete mainly), to prevent the platform from malicious users' behaviors.
 -	Comments - I would like to add a feature whereby users can comment on an existing review.
 -   Pagination - I would like to limit the number of book reviews per page, and it would be good to do this using Pagination.
 -	Separate Pages – Books to be displayed on their own page.